Navigating The Preschool Admissions Process: Getting In And $1,000 Application Fees

 Your Child Will Get In Somewhere

-Apologies if this post has raised your anxiety level if you are apply to preschool..
+Apologies if this post has raised your anxiety level if you are apply to preschool.
 I just like to write out my thoughts because I'm thorough.
 Thinking is free after all.

 At the end of the day, we're only applying to preschool, so don't sweat it!
 I just thought it'd be fun to chronicle this journey.
 Don’t let lack of effort close options for your child.
+Embrace rejection when it finally comes and look on the bright side of getting rejected.
+Your child will ultimately get in somewhere.

 The most important things we can provide our children are love, time, and attention.
 Besides, the internet has democratized learning and opportunity.